Mirantis/cri-dockerd/README.md

 ### To use with Kubernetes

 The default network plugin for `cri-dockerd` is set to `cni` on Linux.
+There are a few ways to change this depending on how you are running the binary.

-To change this, `--network-plugin=${plugin}` can be passed in as a command line argument if invoked manually, or the systemd unit file (`/usr/lib/systemd/system/cri-docker.service` if not enabled yet, or `/etc/systemd/system/multi-user.target.wants/cri-docker.service` as a symlink if it is enabled) should be edited to add this argument, followed by `systemctl daemon-reload` and restarting the service (if running)
+`--network-plugin=${plugin}` can be passed in as a command line argument when
+ - running the binary directly
+ - adding to `/usr/lib/systemd/system/cri-docker.service` if a service isn't enabled
+ - adding to `/etc/systemd/system/multi-user.target.wants/cri-docker.service` if a service is enabled

+Run `systemctl daemon-reload` to restart the service if it was already running.

 ## Development